-Investigating agencies have been tight-lipped about the shoot-out and subsequent manhunt for suspects in connection to a Saugus bank robbery last Friday, but newly released court documents can now provide a deeper level of detail to the evening's chaotic events.
+Investigating agencies have been tight-lipped about the for suspects in connection to a Saugus bank robbery last Friday, but newly released court documents can now provide a deeper level of detail to the evening's chaotic events.

 The following narrative was pieced together with information provided by the Malden and Lynn district courts, including firsthand reports from nine police officers and paraphrased witnesses.

 Information about the bank robbery was relayed to local officers by FBI investigators.

 Note that all of the circumstances described below are alleged to have occurred by the officers who wrote the reports—none of these supects have been convicted of any crimes, and are considered innocent until proven guilty by the courts.

 Just before 5 p.m.
 Friday, two men wearing plastic masks and body armor walked into a Saugusbank branch on Route 1, pointed semi-automatic guns at bank employees and ordered six tellers to lie on the ground.

 One of the suspects, wearing a knitted hat with “FBI” stitched on the front, was later identified by police through surveillance footage as William Ekasala, 35, of East Boston.

 The second, Michael Ginnetti, 38, of Winthrop, is also seen on camera, investigators said.

 According to witnesses, the men allegedly threatened to kill employees who did not comply with their demands.
 They then asked a manager to step forward, and instructed them to fill two black nylon bags full of cash “without dye packets.”